ymei/TMSPlane/Firmware/README.md

 * No framing, no CRC
 * DRP Mode Native
 * Uncheck Lab tools and additional ports
+* DO NOT touch anything in GT selections.
+Will select in .xdc.
 * Shared logic in example design
 * Copy ```aurora_64b66b_0_ex/aurora_64b66b_0_ex.srcs/shared_logic/*``` to ```src/aurora64b66b/KC705/```